GeekTrainer/learn-typescript/m05-declare-and-instantiate-classes-in-typescript/includes/8-use-inheritance-to_extend-a-class.md

 - Code reusability.
 You can develop once and reuse it in many places.
 This also helps you avoid redundancy in your code.
 - You can use one base to derive any number of subclasses in a hierarchy.
 For example, the subclasses in the `Car` hierarchy could also include an `SUV` class or a `Convertible` class.
 - Instead of having to make code changes in many different classes that have similar functionality, you just need to make the changes once in the base class.

+## Override a method

+When a derived class has a different definition for one of the member functions of the base class, the base function is said to be **overridden**.
+Overriding is what happens when you create a function in a subclass with the same name as the function in the base class but, it has different functionality.

+For example, assume that electric cars use a different type of braking system than traditional cars called regenerative braking.
+So, you may want to override the `brake` method in the `Car` base class with a method that is specialized for the `ElectricCar` subclass.